HamzaAmar/pillar-ui/README.md

 ## Features

+- **Lightweight**: Only 11KB.
+Built as a lightweight alternative with full support for RTL languages, TypeScript, dark mode, and customization at both global and component levels.
-- **Accessibility**: All components are designed to be fully accessible, following the latest WCAG 2.1 guidelines support high contrast mode and prefer-reduced-motion..
+- **Accessibility**: Fully compliant with WCAG 2.1 guidelines, including color contrast, high contrast mode, semantic markup, keyboard navigation, text resizing, and reduced-motion support.
-- **Modularity**: Components are designed to be modular, quick to customize and extend, and can be used individually or together to build complex User Interfaces.
+- **Modularity**: Each component is standalone and extensible, allowing for flexible usage in isolation or in combination for building complex UIs.
-- **Consistency**: A consistent visual language and naming conventions are used across components to make them easier to learn and use.
+- **Consistency**: Promotes a unified design language and consistent naming conventions for better usability and developer experience.
+- **Flexibility**: Offers variants and customization options while following best practices in CSS and JavaScript to reduce bundle size and boost runtime performance.
-- **Responsive**: Components are designed to be responsive and work across a range of devices and screen sizes and screen modes
+- **Responsive**: Built with fluid design principles.
+Spacing, typography, and layout adapt seamlessly across screen sizes by default.
-- **Theming**: Components are designed to be themable and can be quickly customized to match your brand or application.
+- **Theming**: Powered by CSS variables, making it easy to create and apply custom themes that reflect any brand or application style.
-- **Icon Component**: A customizable icon component is included, with a range of pre-built icons available.
+- **Icon Component**: Includes a fully customizable icon component with a rich set of prebuilt icons.
-- **Hooks**: A set of hooks are included to make common UI interactions (such as toggling a menu) easier to implement.
+- **Hooks**: Ships with helpful React hooks to simplify UI interactions like toggling menus and handling user input.
-- **Usability**: Respects UX principles and guidelines, providing a consistent and intuitive user experience.
+- **Usability**: Designed with UX best practices to ensure a consistent, intuitive, and accessible experience for users.
-- **Flexibility**: Works with variants, allowing for greater flexibility and customization of components.

 ## Installation

-Before You Install we need to let you know that pillar divided to three packages (core, hooks, icons), First to install choose which on of the package you need We make it separate to make bundle size small and use what you need `Core` `Icons` `Hooks`
+Before You Install we need to let you know that pillar contain four packages (core, hooks,utils icons).

 ```bash
 # you can install all of them or only what you need